SwaroopSai23/Visualizing-US-Natural-Disaster-Declarations-Trends-and-Patterns-/README.md

 Categorical attributes → Text

-The cleaned dataset was then imported into Power BI for modeling and visualization.
+After cleaning, the refined dataset was imported into Power BI for modeling and visualization.

 📊 Exploratory Data Analysis (Business-Focused)

-EDA was conducted with a business and policy lens, focusing on:
+Exploratory Data Analysis (EDA) was performed with a business and policy lens, focusing on:

 Year-wise variation in disaster declarations